apl-ocean-engineering/arena_camera_ros2/README.md

 ## arena_imx490

-This node has been tuned / simplified for the HDR modes of the IMX490-based Lucid cameras.
+This ROS node is a built on a `arena_camera` that is specifically designed for the HDR modes of the IMX490-based Lucid cameras.
 # License

-This code is forked from the Lucid Vision's code, which in turn is forked from [Basler's ROS node for their Pylon library](https://github.com/magazino/pylon_camera), which is released under the [BSD 3-Clause License](LICENSE).
+This code is forked from the [Lucid Vision's ROS node](https://github.com/lucidvisionlabs/arena_camera_ros), which in turn is forked from [Basler's ROS node for their Pylon library](https://github.com/magazino/pylon_camera), which is released under the [BSD 3-Clause License](LICENSE).